VMFA-542: The Gulf War & the 1990s

 In August 1990, the Tigers deployed to the Bahrain in support of Operation Desert Shield.
 After three months at that location, the squadron deployed to King Abdul Aziz Naval Base, Jubail, Saudi Arabia as part of the most forward deployed fixed wing group in theater.

 Within twelve hours of arrival in Bahrain, Tiger pilots were standing 24-hour combat alerts.
-The alert status lasted until five hours after the commencement of Operation Desert Storm on January 17, 1991, when the first division of VMA-542 Harriers launched to suppress Iraqi artillery positions in Southern Kuwait.
+The alert status lasted until five hours after the commencement of Operation Desert Storm on 17 January 1991, when the first division of VMA-542 Harriers launched to suppress Iraqi artillery positions in Southern Kuwait.
 From that day forward.
-Tiger "Harriers" flew a sustained combat sortie rate until the end of hostilities on February 27, 1991.
+Tiger "Harriers" flew a sustained combat sortie rate until the end of hostilities on 27 February 1991.

-On February 22, two days prior to the initiation of the ground offensive, the Tigers of VMA-542 surged to a schedule of 58 sorties per day as the final battlefield preparation was initiated.
+On 22 February, two days prior to the initiation of the ground offensive, the Tigers of VMA-542 surged to a schedule of 58 sorties per day as the final battlefield preparation was initiated.
 These final prep fires included Mk77 Napalm delivered on trench lines in the area where the Marine Expeditionary Force breaching operation would occur.
 In addition, the Tigers continued targeting of enemy artillery and armor, which could be brought to bear against the Allies during their breaching operations.

 Throughout these forty-two days of conflict the Tigers of VMA-542 flew more than 1000 combat sorties amassing over 1200 flight hours while delivering over one thousand tons of ordnance on the enemy.
 When the war commenced, VMA-542 responded by delivering more ordnance, flying more sorties, and accruing more combat hours than any other V/STOL squadron in theater.
-On February 23, Capt James “Trey” Wilbourn III was lost during a night attack approximately 5 miles north of Ali Al Salem when he was struck by enemy ground fire and crashed near the target after delivering his ordnance on the enemy position.
-Additionally, on February 25, Capt Scott “Vapor” Walsh was struck by an IR SAM while flying against Iraqi armored forces counterattacking the 2nd Marine Division.
+On 23 February, Capt James "Trey" Wilbourn III was lost during a night attack approximately 5 miles north of Ali Al Salem when he was struck by enemy ground fire and crashed near the target after delivering his ordnance on the enemy position.
+Additionally, on 25 February, Capt Scott "Vapor" Walsh was struck by an IR SAM while flying against Iraqi armored forces counterattacking the 2nd Marine Division.
 Walsh eventually ejected near Ahmad al-Jaber Air Base and evaded capture until rescued by elements of Marine Task Force Ripper.